-Films and short film collections in this strand are available to watch as Online Premieres and Online Rentals
+Films and short film collections in this strand are available to watch as Online Premieres and Online Rental.

-Ellie & Abbie (& Ellie's Dead Aunt) available as an Online Premiere only.
+Ellie & Abbie (& Ellie's Dead Aunt)

 The Girl on the Bridge

 In the increasing public discourse on mental health, Leanne Pooley's inspiring and fearless documentary tracks an extraordinary young woman's journey from suicide survivor to advocate for those struggling.
 The fact it leaves you hopeful and with tangible advice makes it vital viewing.